MicrosoftEdge/WebView2Feedback/specs/NestedFrame.md

 subscribe to the `CoreWebView2Frame.FrameCreated` event.
 Therefore, requests originating from iframes will still be raised from the first-level iframe.

+If the `PermissionRequested` event is not handled in the current tracked frame, the request will propagate to its parent `CoreWebView2Frame`, or to `CoreWebView2` if the parent frame is the main frame.
+For example, if frame D is tracked but does not handle the request, the request will bubble up to frame C.
+If frame C handles the request, it will not propagate further to its parent frame B.

 ### `CoreWebView2.ProcessFailed`
 With the support of tracking nested iframes, the processes